Create dynamic documents

 🎦 Watch related video:

-2. In the top right corner of the page, click Create
+2. In the top right corner of the page, click Create.

-3. In the Create New HTML dialog box, select Dynamic document, enter a unique name for your document, and click Create.
+3. In the Create New HTML dialog box, select Dynamic Document, enter a unique name for your document, and click Create.

-The new dynamic document opens.
+The new Dynamic Document opens.

 For details, see the relevant sections below.

-Add and edit sections
+Add and edit text

 Add sheets